If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Sagittal plane – this is the plane of movement split by the midline of the body and putting the body into left and right halves.
+Sagittal plane – this is the plane of movement split by the body’s midline and putting the body into left and right halves.

-Transverse plane – this is the plane of movement which breaks the body into its top and bottom halves.
+Transverse plane – this is the plane of movement that breaks the body into its top and bottom halves.

 Spatial Terms to Know

-Anatomical position – this is a referenced posture used in anatomical descriptions where the subject stands erect and with their feet parallel, arms adducted and supinate, palms facing toward the front.
+Anatomical position – is a referenced posture used in anatomical descriptions where the subject stands erect and with their feet parallel, arms adducted and supinated, palms facing toward the front.